greyhamwoohoo/net-controller-security-conventions/README.md

 ## TODO:
 Currently, there are no 'dynamic' tests which ensure that an Authorization is wired up after the application is built.
 Maybe soon.

+Run profiles/launchSettings.json (.Net core) can be used to conditionally disable authentication and authorization.
+This will work in some cases; an example might come later.